Movement Of Emotions

 I believe that one of the leading causes of this change is the delicious Feldenkrais quality of moving without an external ideal of a perfect posture, without right or wrong, and with the invitation to find a sense of elegance and ease through my sensation.
 All of this created an opportunity for me to improve how I moved through life.
 The process taught me to be less forceful and more compassionate.
 In the end, these qualities reverberated throughout the rest of my life.

 Second: Acute Moments of Intensity

 This moment caught me completely off guard!

-Most of the reading I had done around emotions and the body and most of the experiences I had were based on these ideas of certain emotions having a fairly universal expression.
+Most of the reading I had done around emotions, and the body and most of the experiences I had were based on these ideas of certain emotions having a fairly universal expression.
 Like how smiling or imitating a smile can improve your mood.
-Or the physical response of fear or anger, emotional expressions you are likely familiar with.
+Or the physical response of fear or anger, and other familiar emotional expressions.

-I had been doing a very simple Awareness Through Movement lesson of how to take my forefoot away from the floor—with my toes, pressing through my heel, from the forefoot itself, and other variations.
-A few minutes into the movement exploration I started to have intense discomfort in my ankle combined with a very strong urge to cry (to wholeheartedly sob actually).
+I had been doing a basic Awareness Through Movement® lesson for the ankles.
+A few minutes into the movement exploration, I started to have intense discomfort in my ankle, combined with a powerful urge to cry.
 So I stopped and rested.
 Then came back to the movement again.
-Then stopped.
+Then I paused.
 This went on for a while.

 I returned to variations of this lesson over several days, with other lessons woven into my exploration that both supported the movement of my ankle while not directly engaging it.
-My intention was to continue to improve and explore this pattern in a way that also felt safe (i.e. not perpetually triggering that intense emotion).
+I intended to continue to improve and explore this pattern in a way that also felt safe (i.e., not perpetually triggering that intense emotion).